kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-trends-api.md

 ## Using the `names` parameter

 `names` is a mandatory parameter which determines the sequence of items returned, based on whatever the query is aggregating by.
-For example, when `aggregateBy=provider`, the user should provide a comma-separated list of all items they which to see trend values for in this category.
-In this case, they should provide `names=AWS,GCP,Azure` to receive a list of trend values for all three providers. `service` is the default value for `AggregateBy`, so if the user does not provide a value for `aggregateBy`, they must still use the names parameter to list all services requested.
+For example, when using `aggregate=provider`, the user should provide a comma-separated list of all providers they wish to see trend values for in this category.
+In this case, they should provide `names=AWS,GCP,Azure` to receive a list of trend values for all three providers. `service` is the default value for `Aggregate`, so if the user does not provide a value for `aggregate`, they must still use the names parameter to list all services requested.
 For example, `names=AmazonEC2,AmazonS3,Microsoft.Compute...`.